 All this may be worth it if you hire the right person.
 But that in itself is a challenge that often ends up creating more issues than value for the business.

-One of my favourite online writers, Paul Jarvis, is currently working on a new book called “Company of One”.
-In a recent newsletter he shared something that perfectly captures this idea:
+One of my favourite online people, Paul Jarvis, wrote a book called “Company of One” (affiliate link).
+In it, he shares something that perfectly captures this idea:

 “Throughout the interviews I conducted in the last year, the general sentiment from folks with larger companies was that they pined for the days when they were smaller.
 When they had less employees and managing to do, they were better able to make decisions and more closely connect to their customers.
 Not a single person said they loved being much larger.”